Cms page top banner area

 Alison Pike — Governor

-Alison works as Director of Communities and Programmes at Mencap, an organisation she has loved being part of for the past 11 years.
+Alison works as Executive Director of Inclusive Communities and Partnerships at Mencap, an organisation she has loved being part of for the past 15 years.
 She is committed to tackling inequalities and social injustice, championing equity so people can live happy, healthy lives.
-Her current role includes delivering a range of education and training services to support people into the work place and asset based community development to promote strong, thriving communities that enable everyone to achieve their potential.
-She is also interested in organisational culture and transformation.
+Her current role includes leading teams across England, Wales and Northern Ireland to deliver high quality housing and support, education and training and community services to people with a learning disability from birth to old age.
+The principles of inclusion, partnership and empowerment are important to her in her work.
 Prior to Mencap she worked at Deloitte and is a qualified teacher having taught Religious Studies and Psychology for 3 years.
 City Lit is her first trustee appointment.

 Course of choice would be: Arabic, so I can understand what my partner is talking to his family and friends about!